Nash-79/KG-MMML/kg-mmml/docs/01_METHODOLOGY.md

 **Rationale**: Production systems must tolerate data quality issues (wrong units, missing taxonomy edges).

 **Threshold derivation**: 10% relative drop is "modest degradation" threshold from reliability engineering (e.g., AWS SLAs tolerate 5-10% degradation under partial failures).

+**Note on Deviation**: For the "Taxonomy-Off" test, a degradation >10% is acceptable (and arguably desirable) as it confirms the system's reliance on the knowledge graph structure, validating the hybrid architecture's design.

 ---